-The main figures in any D&D campaign are the characters created by the players.
+HE MAIN FIGURES IN ANY D&D CAMPAIGN are the characters created by the players.
 The heroics, folly, righteousness, and potential villainy of your characters are at the heart of the story.
-This chapter provides a variety of new options for them, focusing on additional subclasses for each of the classes in the Player's Handbook.
+This chapter provides a variety of new options for them, focusing on additional subclasses for each of the Disperse headback classes in the Player's Handbook.